Downtown Milwaukee: Historic Third Ward

 Once home to Irish, and then, Italian immigrants, the Historic Third Ward, located just south of downtown, is now an upper-class mixed-use neighborhood.
 The Third Ward is noted for a large number of condominium and loft apartments, antique stores, boutiques and art galleries.
 Access to Milwaukee's Maier Festival Grounds, best known for Summerfest, can be obtained from through this neighborhood.
 It is home to the Milwaukee Institute of Art & Design, the Milwaukee Public Market, the Broadway Theatre Center and Milwaukee Riverwalk.
 The neighborhood is now home to several high-end restaurants and national retailers.
 The area is one of the best served by public transit in Milwaukee including the Milwaukee County Transit System and The Hop.
 The majority of the historic structures in the neighborhood have been redeveloped and by the 2020s the remaining surface parking lots became targeted for redevelopment by the city and developers.
-333 North Water is an under-construction 31-story residential high-rise located in the northwest portion of the neighborhood across the street from the Milwaukee Public Market.
+333 North Water is a 31-story residential high-rise located in the northwest portion of the neighborhood across the street from the Milwaukee Public Market.